samthomson/picili/README.md

 - run `docker-compose up -d` to build

-- `docker-compose run workspace bash ./seed.sh`
+- `docker-compose run workspace` followed by `bash ./seed.sh` in the container

 - picili is now ready to run and should be accesable from `http://localhost`